 Emergency Medicine Research includes the Research Associate Program, which provides the infrastructure to recruit patients from the Emergency Department for ongoing research projects.
 All of these projects are ultimately aimed at improving patient care.

-Emergency Medicine Research projects were initiated by collaborating investigators, including medical students, UVM and FAHC faculty and staff, with sponsorship by a variety of sources, including the College of Medicine, the National Institutes of Health, the Department of Defense, and a biomedical equipment company.
-Student Research Associates are currently screening Fletcher Allen Emergency Department patients for several different IRB-approved studies, including the following:
+Emergency Medicine Research projects were initiated by collaborating investigators, including medical students, UVM and The University of Vermont Medical Center faculty and staff, with sponsorship by a variety of sources, including the College of Medicine, the National Institutes of Health, the Department of Defense, and a biomedical equipment company.
+Student Research Associates are currently screening The University of Vermont Medical Center Emergency Department patients for several different IRB-approved studies, including the following:

-Detailed information about the above studies can be found in the EMRAP Research Manual (PDF)
+Detailed information about current protocols can be found in the EMRAP Research Manual Fall 2013 (PDF)